charigyang/itsabouttime/README.md

 `pytorch` (used 1.9, any reasonable version should work), `kornia` (for homography), `einops`, `scikit-learn` (for RANSAC), `tensorboardX` (for logging)

 Using pretrained model:
-- prediction `python predict.py` will predict on your data (or by default, whatever is in `data/demo`)
+- prediction `python predict.py` will predict on your data (or by default, whatever is in `data/demo`).
+This does assume the images being already cropped (or you could add something like yolov5).
 - evaluation `python eval.py` (requires dataset) should return the numbers reported in the paper

 Training: